 What’s all this about a music system?

 When the “I pay all the bills in my marriage” aspect comes in, it becomes a major source of conflict in a relationship.
 But in our case, this issue became an even bigger monster because we had completely opposed notions about how to spend money.
 He loved spending on material goods, while I believed in spending on experiences.
 And thence began our money problems in marriage.

 Tit for tat

 It was on our vacation to Miami that my husband got a chance to get back at me.
-The moment we checked into our hotel, I booked a daylong spa; a little expensive, but these kinds of luxuries are necessary to keep your body charged.
-My husband did not understand: ”Why spend such a huge amount on just getting your body massaged?” he wanted to know.
+The moment we checked into our hotel, I booked a daylong spa; a little expensive but these kinds of luxuries are necessary to keep your body charged.
+My husband did not understand. ”Why spend such a huge amount on just getting your body massaged?” he wanted to know.

 I tried explaining, “Just the way you need a high-end music system to get the right tone, I need a spa treatment in these sophisticated places to get the right result.”
-He refused to understand where I was coming from, because to him a spa was a one-time thing.
+He refused to understand where I was coming from because to him a spa was a one-time thing.
 Gadgets, on the other hand, were an investment.

-No change per se, but compromising for sure
+No change per se but compromising for sure

 Now after almost 2 decades of marriage, things remain the same.
 He continues to be a ‘things’ person, while I am more an ‘experiences’ person.
-We may have rubbed off a little on each other in our own ways, but our basic nature remains the same.
+We may have rubbed off a little on each other in our own ways but our basic nature remains the same.
 Nothing changed even after so many years.

-The point is, that we know what makes the other happy, and we are willing to take that step even if it does not fit into our idea of spending.
-Not that we have changed in any way; it is just a desire to keep the other happy, and that is the biggest key to a happy relationship.
+The point is that we know what makes the other happy and we are willing to take that step even if it does not fit into our idea of spending.
+Not that we have changed in any way; it is just a desire to keep the other happy and that is the biggest key to a happy relationship.

 So before taking a stand about you being ‘right’ and ‘attacking’ your partner, try understanding and then work out a middle path.
 The middle path or the golden mean of bliss that Buddha talked about could be different for different people.
 Handle the differences in a mature way, or create a big problem; it depends on your willingness to adjust.

 Being on the same side of the fence sounds ideal, but how do you play without an opponent?
 Man and woman are born opposites and will remain so.
 Marriage is all about having an opponent, but there is no medal.
 You keep playing with your adversary knowing full well that there are no prizes.
 So go ahead, choose a lovely opponent and keep playing.
 As Osho said, “Without marriage, there will be no misery – and no laughter either.”

-The key to solving money problems in marriage, is understanding and compromise.
+The key to solving money problems in marriage is understanding and compromise.
 Our tendencies and behaviors are a product of our environment.
 Acknowledge where your partner is coming from, and meet them halfway.
 Encourage them to do the same with you.
 Once you grasp each other’s tendencies and respect them, it will get easier!

 While it certainly plays a crucial role in a relationship by determining the quality of life, it is not THE most important thing.
 Qualities like trust, friendship, love, and care are essential, and they can be used to overcome financial conflicts in a marriage.
-A good spouse should complement you emotionally, because an understanding between you two is above everything else.
+A good spouse should complement you emotionally because an understanding between you two is above everything else.